jason-h-35/hadoop-connectors/gcs/CONFIGURATION.md

     underlying channel will not open a data stream until `read()` method is called so that streams can seek to nonzero file positions without incurring an extra stream creation.
-This is necessary to technically match the expected behavior of HCFS, but incurs extra latency overhead on `open()` call.
+This is necessary to technically match the expected behavior of HDFS, but incurs extra latency overhead on `open()` call.
 If the client code can handle late failures on not-found errors, or has independently already ensured that a file exists before calling open(), then set this property to false for more efficient reads.